karimlefou/robotcraft_individuel/README.md

   - Move continuously to eventually explore all areas of the environment (no stopping).

 ### Constraints:
-- Unlike the tutorial example, your robot **must never stop moving**.
+- Unlike the tutorial example, my robot  never stop moving.
-- Take inspiration from random walk behaviors and/or wall-following robots.

 ### To do:
 - Write a ROS node (in Python or C++) that subscribes to sensor data (e.g., laser scans) and publishes velocity commands (`cmd_vel`).